-The mobile communication industry is dominated by giant telecom multinational companies.
-The leading telecommunication brands worldwide are AT&T, Verizon, China Mobile, Vodafone and Deutsche Telekom.
-Two American companies lead the rank; AT&T with a brand value of almost 90 billion U.S. dollars, closely followed by Verizon, which’s valued at about 86 billion U.S. dollars.
+The massive revenues and profile of the companies create a high brand value.
+The most valuable telecommunication brands worldwide are AT&T, Verizon, China Mobile, Xfinity, Vodafone and Deutsche Telekom.
+Two American companies lead the rank; AT&T with a brand value of around 115 billion U.S. dollars, followed by Verizon, which is valued at about 89 billion U.S. dollars.